 There are many other document types and examples that we cannot cover here.
 It is best to check the official IEEE style guide for more.

 The table below can serve as a quick guide to help you cite your sources properly.
+In case you are using other data sources for your research, you may also consult this guide on how to cite a PowerPoint in APA.

 |Courses||Oxford University||Cambridge University|